mehul-anand/mehul-anand/README.md

 - At Present : Intern at IIT Delhi : Reinforcement Learning and Robotic Navigation.

-- Currently learning : Fine-tuning LMs and Control Barrier Functions [RL]
+- Currently learning : RAG Evaluation and Optimization strategies, Transformers and Control Barrier Functions [RL]

 - Currently Building : Making a small language model from scratch and a implementing Corrective RAG with HyDe and Query decomposition functionality

-_ Future Projects : Fine-tuning Llama-3.2-1B for classification
+- Future Projects : Fine-tuning Llama-3.2-1B for classification

 - Ask me about : **Tech, Coffee, Music, Cats, Rubik's cube and Pizzas**